dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 #### Channel Rename

 Renames one channel to another.
-This effectively shunts all builds, subscriptions, etc. referencing the original channel onto the new channel.
+In the process of renaming A to B, the following should change:
+- Subscriptions referencing A should reference B.
+- Default build branch->channel mappings referencing A should reference B.

+The following should **not** change
+- Existing builds assigned to channel A should not change to B.

 `darc channel rename <existing channel name> <new channel name>`